DurvAcee/digital-twin/README.md

 # AI Digital Twin 🤖✨

 An end-to-end AI-powered **Digital Twin** interactive web application.
-This project allows users to chat with a personal AI agent that faithfully represents **Durvesh Danve**'s background, skills, projects, and communication style.
+This project allows users to chat with a personal AI agent that faithfully represents **Durvesh Danve**'s background, skills, key projects, and communication style.

 ---